Mark O'Halloran (writer)

 Mark O'Halloran (Marcas Ó hAllmhuráin) is an Irish scriptwriter and actor.
 He is a native of Ennis, County Clare.
 He has written award-winning screenplays for the films Adam & Paul (in which he co-starred) and Garage and the RTÉ mini-series Prosperity.
-In 2019 he starred with Stephen Graham in the Channel 4 miniseries The Virtues, written and directed by Shane Meadows.
+In 2019 he starred with Stephen Graham in the Channel 4 miniseries The Virtues.

+Early life

+O'Halloran attended the Gaiety School of Acting graduating in 1992.